MicrosoftDocs/memdocs/memdocs/intune/fundamentals/intune-planning-guide.md

   In Intune, policies are applied to users and groups you create.
 There isn't a hierarchy.
 If two policies update the same setting, then the setting shows as a conflict.
 For more information, see [Common questions, issues, and resolutions with device policies and profiles](../configuration/device-profile-troubleshoot.md#if-multiple-policies-are-assigned-to-the-same-user-or-device-how-do-i-know-which-settings-gets-applied).

-  When coming from AD group policy to Intune, your AD global policies will logically start to apply to groups you have, or groups you need to create.
+  When coming from AD group policy to Intune, your AD global policies will logically start to apply to groups you have, or groups you need.
 These groups will include users and devices you want to target at the global level, site level, and so on.
 This task gives you an idea of the group structure you'll need in Intune.

 - Be prepared to create new policies and profiles in Intune.
 Intune includes several features that cover scenarios that may interest you.
 Some examples: